Pi-Developers/RoboType/README.md

 # RoboType

-A single-class library (Module) to stimulate typing inside android apps
+>>The world's first Library/Module to implement interactive text inside your android app.

+>>It stimulates text typing.